gasparl/neatstats/README.md

 ### Usage

 See the [EXAMPLE.md](https://github.com/gasparl/neatstats/blob/master/EXAMPLE.md "EXAMPLE.md") for an example pipeline for every step from raw data to reportable statistics.
+For a much more detailed and extended version of the same example, see the [neatStats paper at TQMP](https://www.tqmp.org/RegularArticles/vol17-1/p007/p007.pdf "neatStats: An R package for a neat pipeline from raw data to reportable statistics in psychological science").

-For details about each function, see [the manual](https://github.com/gasparl/neatstats/blob/master/neatStats.pdf "neatStats.pdf") (or enter `help(xy)` or `?xy` in R for any specific function).
+For details about each function, see [the manual](https://github.com/gasparl/neatstats/blob/master/neatStats.pdf "neatStats manual") (or enter `help(xy)` or `?xy` in R for any specific function).

 ### Useful Links